CSCI-3308-Project/CSCI_3308Project/README.md

-This is the code repository for the project
+This is Pari's branch for the project.